Adithyan-m-n/Stock_Prediction/README.md

 We are using Long Short-Term Memory (LSTM) method to create a Machine Learning model to forecast  the price of the share of a company.
 Long-term memory (LSTM) is a deep learning artificial recurrent neural network (RNN) architecture.

 ## Dataset
-The datasets used in this project is 7 year stock prices of companies such as SBIN.This datasets are used to train and test the LSTM model.These datasets are directly fetched using yfinance.yfinance is an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.
+The datasets utilised in this project are stock prices from companies like SBIN over the last seven years.
+The LSTM model is trained and tested using these datasets. yfinance is used to get these datasets directly..yfinance is an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.

 The dataset mainly includes : Date, Open, High, Low, Close, Adj Close and Volume

-The Close price of the stock on a daily basis except weekends are considered for training and testing purposes.
-The Close price for the first 5 years is used for the training purpose while the rest 2 years is used for testing purpose of the model.
+For training and testing reasons, the stock's close price on a daily basis, excluding weekends, is used.
+The first five years of the Close price are utilized for model training, while the last two years are used for model testing.
-The dataset can be easily modified by the user according to their preference.The number of years taken into consideration can be increased or decreased.The more dataset considered,better the results.
+The dataset can be simply customised by the user to suit their needs.
+It is possible to increase or reduce the number of years taken into account.
+The greater the number of datasets considered, the better the outcomes.

 ## Implementation
 The implementation part consist of several steps :-